 How do we ensure the quality of our courses and continuous improvement?

-The course was initially approved by a University Validation Panel in 1994.
-The panel included internal peers from the University, academic(s) from another university and a representative from industry.
-This helps to ensure the comparability of the course to those offered in other universities and the relevance to employers.
+The course was initially approved by a University Validation Panel.
+University Panels normally include internal peers from the University, academic(s) from another university. a representative from industry and a Student Advisor.